capstoneelibriaries/JNS-Libraries/concept/script.md

 ## Creating New Trade and Searching

+#### The Address Form

+Thank you Sam.
+One the profile page, you'll see there's a big warning message saying our address information is incomplete.
+We'll need to submit some address information.
+With incomplete address info, we won't be able to trade with any other users.
+Once the address form is complete, we can go about creating an ad and listing books.

 #### Listing a Book

-Thank you Sam.
-Let's create a new trade.
+Let's submit some books to trade.
 In order to do this we'll need a title for the trade, a description, a value we believe our books are worth, a shipping value, and finally a book.

 For the book itself, we only need to enter the *ISBN*.
 The reason for this is because I was able to automate the form